raqssoriano/HHA504_assignment_containers/README.md

 ## ☞ *Create a Container for a Simple Application*
  ➤ **Creating a Docker Image:**
-   1. Using the **`Cloud Shell Editor`**, I created a new directory called "**`docker-hw`** and created a file named "**`app.py`**".
+   1. Using the **`Cloud Shell Editor`**, I created a new directory called "**`docker-hw`**" and created a file named "**`app.py`**".
 Inside this file, I created a simple flask application that I [copied from my professor](https://github.com/hantswilliams/HHA-504-2024/blob/main/other/module10/app.py) and modified to make it more personalized.
 See the python script/code below.

        ```python
        from flask import Flask, render_template, render_template_string